Ultrashort electron wavepackets via frequency-comb synthesis

 The generation of Levitons has been mainly driven by state-of-the-art arbitrary waveform generators (AWGs) that have the capacity of generating single-electron pulses with temporal duration as short as \SI{42}{\ps} \cite{Bisognin2019}.
 Although using an AWG for generating single-electron pulses is a powerful technique, one cannot create very short Lorentzian voltage pulses with sufficient precision due to limited bandwidth and sampling rate.
-As demonstrated in a recent tomography experiment \cite{Bisognin2019}, these AWG limitations degrade the purity of single-electron wavepackets resulting in unwanted formation of holes.
+These AWG limitations degrade the signal quality by generating unwanted hole excitations.
 With the shortest timescales provided by state-of-the-art AWGs, access to elusive dynamics of low-dimensional systems -- such as crystallisation and fractionalisation \cite{Ronetti2018}, dynamically control of interference patterns \cite{Gaury2014} and spectroscopy of quantum-coherent circuits \cite{Burset2019} -- is so far not possible.

 An alternative to the generation of Levitons through AWGs is to synthesise Lorentzian-shaped voltage pulses using frequency combs.
 The discovery of frequency combs has revolutionised optical spectroscopy and metrology in the visible and ultraviolet region of the electromagnetic spectrum \cite{Udem2002}.
 Although very popular in optics, frequency combs have not been utilised extensively for radio-frequencies (RF).